 BioClarity Clear Skin System contains the highest allowable amount of salicylic acid.
 It also harnesses the power of green tea extract in a soothing repair lotion, designed to work in conjunction with the acne medicine.
 Salicylic acid works to slough off dead skin and penetrate pores to avoid blockages that can result in pimples, leaving the skin clean and clear.
 The soothing Restore gel then uses naturally derived ingredients, such as green tea extract, to help soothe the skin and restore its natural luster.

 Can hydrogen peroxide treat acne?
 Does smoking play a role in breakouts?
 Find the answers to these questions and more with BioClarity and get on the path to clear skin.
-Whether you have oily, combination, or dry skin, BioClarity products can help achieve beautiful, radiant skin without dealing with harsh, irritating side effects thanks to revolutionary chlorophyll driven Floralux.
+Whether you have oily, combination, or dry skin, BioClarity products can help you achieve beautiful, radiant skin.